-The State has provided financial support to Qatar's financial sector as a response to the recent global economic downturn and as a preventative measure to preserve the general stability into Qatar's banking sector.
-In late 2008 and early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0 per cent. in all domestic banks listed on the QE but excluding QNB.
-In January 2009, the QIA acquired 5.0 per cent. of the shares of Qatar Islamic Bank for QR956 million (US\$263 million), 5.0 per cent. of the shares of Commercial Bank of Qatar for approximately QR807 million (US\$221.7 million), 5.0 per cent. of the shares of Qatar International Islamic Bank for QR464 million (US\$127.5 million), 5.0 per cent. of the shares of Ahli Bank for QR161 million (US\$44.2 million), and 5.0 per cent. of the shares of Doha Bank for QR369 million (US\$101.4 million).
-In February 2009, the QIA acquired 20.0 per cent. of the shares of First Finance Company for QR257 million (US\$70.6 million).
+The State has provided financial support to Qatar's financial sector as a response to the 2008-2009 global economic downturn and as a preventative measure to preserve the general stability into Oatar's banking sector.
+In late 2008 and early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0 per cent. in all domestic banks listed on the QSE but excluding QNB.
+In January 2009, the QIA acquired 5.0 per cent. of the shares of Qatar Islamic Bank for QR956 million (U.S.\$263 million), 5.0 per cent. of the shares of Commercial Bank of Qatar for approximately QR807 million (U.S.\$221.7 million), 5.0 per cent. of the shares of Qatar International Islamic Bank for QR464 million (U.S.\$127.5 million), 5.0 per cent. of the shares of Ahli Bank for QR161 million (U.S.\$44.2 million), and 5.0 per cent. of the shares of Doha Bank for QR369 million (U.S.\$101.4 million).
+In February 2009, the QIA acquired 20.0 per cent. of the shares of First Finance Company for QR257 million (U.S.\$70.6 million).
 No shares in QNB were issued to the QIA.
-These capital injections were based on the share price of the relevant bank as of 12 October 2008.
+These capital injections were based on the share price of the relevant bank as at 12 October 2008.
 In addition, the shareholders of Masraf Al Rayan have approved a share capital increase to be issued to the QIA, and the shareholders of Al Khaliji Bank have approved a share capital increase of up to 20.0 per cent. to be issued to the QIA.
 The QIA implemented procedures to acquire an additional 5.0 per cent. stake in the capital of Qatari banks consistent with the above-mentioned plan to purchase equity ownership interests of up to 20.0 per cent. in domestic commercial banks.
-In late 2009 and early 2010, the QIA purchased approximately QR2.7 billion (US\$741.7 million) worth of shares in local banks, representing the fourth support package extended by the Government in line with the 2008/2009 plan referenced above.
-In December 2009, the QIA acquired shares of Commercial Bank of Qatar for QR807 million (US\$221.7 million), increasing its shareholding to 9.1 per cent.
+In late 2009 and early 2010, the QIA purchased approximately QR2.7 billion (U.S.\$741.7 million) worth of shares in local banks, representing the fourth support package extended by the Government in line with the 2008/2009 plan referenced above.
+In December 2009, the OIA acquired shares of Commercial Bank of Oatar for OR807 million (U.S.\$221.7 million), increasing its shareholding to 9.1 per cent.

-In addition, on 9 March 2009, the Government declared that, in order to further support Qatar's banking sector, the Government would purchase a portion of the investment portfolios of seven of the nine domestic banks listed on the QE (including QNB).
-These purchases were completed on 22 March 2009 at a total purchase price of approximately QR6.5 billion (US\$1.8 billion) paid through a combination of cash and domestic Government bonds.
-This purchase price was equal to the net book value of such investment portfolios as registered in the records of each bank as of 28 February 2009.
-QNB benefited from this Government intervention, receiving a significant proportion of the support by reference to its market share of bank exposure to listed equities in Qatar by selling its investment portfolio of QE-listed equity securities to the Government.
+In addition, on 9 March 2009, the Government declared that, in order to further support Qatar's banking sector, the Government would purchase a portion of the investment portfolios of seven of the nine domestic banks listed on the QSE (including QNB).
+These purchases were completed on 22 March 2009 at a total purchase price of approximately QR6.5 billion (U.S.\$1.8 billion) paid through a combination of cash and domestic Government bonds.
+This purchase price was equal to the net book value of such investment portfolios as registered in the records of each bank as at 28 February 2009.
+QNB benefited from this Government intervention, receiving a significant proportion of the support by reference to its market share of bank exposure to listed equities in Qatar by selling its investment portfolio of QSE-listed equity securities to the Government.